Pet Care Blog

 Mongrel dog overheating outdoors

+Heat stroke in dogs occurs around 106℉ and the mortality rate is nearly 50%.
 Just a four-degree internal temperature change could kill your pet within minutes.
-It’s therefore imperative for pet parents to take extreme caution to prevent dogs from overheating, especially during the summer.
+Pet parents must, therefore, exercise extreme caution to prevent dogs from overheating, especially during the summer.

 This post will explain how hot is too hot for dogs to withstand safely, as well as certain risk factors that can intensify health complications in our canine friends.
 Be sure to read through to the end to learn the best heat stroke prevention methods and essential summer safety tips for pets.